“Who takes your photos?!?!?” As a solo traveler, I get this question all. The. Time. Well, I have a few tricks up my sleeve.

 Just because I do a lot of solo traveling doesn’t mean I’m alone all the time.
 I use apps like Couchsurfing to get acquainted with other fellow travelers who are exploring a city and do a photo trade, or I already have friends who are more than willing to show a girl around and take a few pics.

 And if all else fails… you can always ask a stranger: “Can you take a picture?”
-I don’t have any qualms about doing this — although my skeptical friends wonder why I’m not worried about someone running off with my expensive iPhone.
+I don’t really have any qualms about doing this — although my skeptical friends wonder why I’m not worried about someone running off with my expensive iPhone.
 Of course, I keep an eye out for shady characters, but generally believe people are good — especially other travelers in the same boat, enjoying the same view that I am.

 What other tricks do you use?
 Leave me a comment!